Setup

 Source sets

-By default, Mokkery is applied to all Kotlin source sets in the project that either contain the word 'Test' in their names or are named exactly 'test'.
+By default, Mokkery is applied to all Kotlin source sets whose names either contain the word 'Test' or begin with 'test'.
 As a result, Mokkery is correctly applied to the default test source sets in Android, JVM, or Multiplatform projects.
 However, this default behavior might need adjustments if any of your main custom source sets contain the word 'Test'.

 Before version 2.1.0, Mokkery was applied by default only to source sets whose names contained the phrase 'Test'.
 In result it was not applied in JVM projects.